CHBrianLiu/LookupTheVoc/README.md

 This repository is under MIT License.
 Details of the license please refer to the last section of this file.
 # Auto-lookup Program with Marriam-Webster Learner's Dictionary
 ## Introduction
+If you love to memorize vocabulary with flashcard app, just like me, this program may help you to create the useful flashcards.
+You may notice the auto-generated definitions from the app are unfriendly to non-native learner.
+In contrast, I feel good with Marriam-Webster Learner's Dictionary which I think is one of the best dictionary for English learners.
+As this reason, I wrote this program to help myself create flashcards with good definitions effortlessly.

+You can put all unfamiliar words together in a text file (vocabulary builder on kindle + kindle mate software do this very well), then use this program to generate the definitions of the words.
+Finally, import those words with definitions to your favorite flashcard app!
 ## Summary
+The program reads words from input text file you've provided, then generates the definitions of the words to help you create your flashcards.
 ## Requirement
 1. [Python 3](https://www.python.org)
 2. [Merriam-Webster Learner's Dictionary API Key](https://dictionaryapi.com)